Pennsylvania Route 873: History

-When Pennsylvania first legislated routes in 1911, what is now PA 873 was incorporated as part of Legislative Route 163, which ran between Allentown and Mauch Chunk (present-day Jim Thorpe).
-With the creation of the U.S. Highway System in 1926, the section of road between Schnecksville and Lehigh Gap was designated as part of US 309, a route that ran from Philadelphia north to Wilkes-Barre.
+When Pennsylvania first legislated routes in 1911, what is now PA 873 was incorporated as part of Legislative Route 163, which ran between Allentown and Mauch Chunk in present-day Jim Thorpe.

+With creation of the U.S. Highway System in 1926, the section of road between Schnecksville and Lehigh Gap was designated as part of US 309, a route that ran from Philadelphia north to Wilkes-Barre.
 At this time, the entire road was paved.
 PA 22 was designated concurrent with US 309 on this stretch of road in 1927.

-A year later, PA 130 replaced the PA 22 designation along US 309.
+The following year, in 1927, PA 130 replaced the PA 22 designation along US 309.
 By 1930, the concurrent PA 130 designation was removed along this stretch of US 309, which intersected PA 29 in Schnecksville and PA 45 in Lehigh Gap.
 US 309 was shifted west to a new alignment between Allentown and Hazleton in the 1950s, and PA 29 was shifted east to follow the road running between Schnecksville and Lehigh Gap.

 On May 9, 1966, the PA 29 designation between Allentown and West Nanticoke was removed, splitting the route into two segments.
 As a result, PA 873 was designated onto the former alignment of PA 29 between US 309 (now PA 309) in Schnecksville and PA 248 (which replaced PA 45) in Lehigh Gap.